makman568/algofun/pq/traffic/consensus_traffic.md

 ## 11. Conclusion

-This paper provides a robust model for understanding Algorand's consensus traffic through theoretical derivation and empirical validation.
+This paper provides a robust model for understanding Algorand's consensus traffic through theoretical derivation and empirical support.
 The **theoretical total of ~1,084 messages per round** (607 core + 477 pipelined) represents the maximum message generation from first principles, derived from protocol parameters and stake distribution.
-The empirical data confirms this model is accurate, with observed message totals (~1,077) closely matching the theoretical prediction.
+The empirical data supports this model, with observed message totals (~1,077) closely matching the theoretical prediction.

 For capacity planning and protocol upgrades, the theoretical maximum provides a conservative, reproducible upper bound that is topology-independent and verifiable by anyone with access to the protocol parameters and stake distribution.
-The close alignment between theory (~1,084) and observation (~1,077) validates that this theoretical calculation accurately models real network behavior while providing appropriate safety margin for worst-case scenarios.
+The close alignment between theory (~1,084) and observation (~1,077) supports the conclusion that this theoretical calculation accurately models real network behavior while providing appropriate safety margin for worst-case scenarios.

 ---
 ## Appendix: Source Code References